thomazyazima/thomazyazima.github.io/week-2/4-beginning-css/README.md

 Now compare your HTML and CSS to the source.
 Make some notes of the differences and which site you think uses better practices.
 You'll need to answer some questions about this in your reflection section.

 ## Release 4: Add/ beautify the site (Optional)
-  - Add a picture of Warren Buffet, position it where it makes the most sense for you
+  - Add a picture of Warren Buffet and position it where it makes the most sense for you
   - Make the heading of the page look like a modern heading (rather than the top of a resume)
   - Add a new font